Republished from January 2, 2021

 One day we were almost leaving the house to pick something up and I stopped our dash out the door to say I need to jot something down that was really weighing on me.

 She gave me a second and before I wrote it I told her what I needed to write:

-I cannot account for all of our other hours together but one of the single most important moments of my 2020 happened soon after that.
+I cannot account for all of our other hours together but one of the single most important moments of my recent history happened soon after that.

-Zoe and I were doing one of the things we do to pass the hours when someone (older than either of us) jumped in our bubble to announce they had a question but actually a statement and that was "What if women wrote history?"
+Zoe and I were doing one of the things we do to pass the hours when someone (older than either of us) jumped in our bubble to announce they had an idea that was question but actually mostly a statement and that was "What if women wrote history?"

 A thousand years pass in the seconds that followed.